 It’s a definite lifestyle upgrade to see swimming as an easy, everyday thing instead of a special, once-in-a-while event that involves checking pool hours, packing up the car, and making the commute.

 This beautiful pool would be a great place to spend time with the kids or grandkids.
-You could also enjoy the outdoor kitchen of this 4,443 SF contemporary colonial with 4 bedrooms, 5 baths, and a 3-car garage.
+You could also enjoy the outdoor kitchen of this 4,443 sq ft contemporary colonial with four bedrooms, five baths, and a 3-car garage.
 The open floor plan has a kitchen island and an upstairs den.
 Plan #204-1020

 Pools can add value to a home.
-As mentioned, the social benefits are plentiful, and these often translate monetarily as well.
+As mentioned, the social benefits are plentiful, which often translate monetarily.

 For example, an average-sized, inground concrete pool could potentially increase the resale value of your home from 5% upwards of 8%.
 So, if your home is currently worth $250,000, adding a pool could add anywhere from $12,500 up to $20,000 should you decide to sell one day.